xperience1080/skin.xperience1080/README.md

 ##Xperience1080 (Kodi v14.x and v15.x)

-Xperience1080 is a Kodi v14/v15 skin with two texture sets, based on Xperience1080 by `Black.
+Xperience1080 is a Kodi v14/v15 skin with two texture sets.
 Additional changes and fixes have been made.

 #### Features